Ribbon Schur Functors: Distributivity and Submodule Lattices

 The following proposition gives $3$ different equivalent conditions equivalent to distributivity.
-In particular, exactness of $C_\bullet^I$ for all $I \subset [n]$ is equivalent to exactness of $C^\bullet_I$, and this exactness is in turn equivalent to a family of short exact sequences.
-These short exact sequences will end up modelling the concatenation/near-concatenation sequences in later sections.
+In particular, the exactness of $C_\bullet^I$ for all $I \subset [n]$ is equivalent to the exactness of $C^\bullet_I$, and this exactness is in turn equivalent to a family of short exact sequences.
+These short exact sequences will end up modeling the concatenation/near-concatenation sequences in later sections.

+Recall the notation $d_j$ and $s_j$ for face and degeneracy maps, respectively, of Notation \ref{not:faceDegen} in the statement of the following result:

 \begin{prop} Let $M$ be any $R$-module and $M_1 , \dots , M_n \subset M$ a collection of $R$-submodules.
 Then the following are equivalent: \begin{enumerate} \item For all nonempty $I \subset [n]$, the sequence